sifra dišúa‘ nebiya

 2He said to them, ‘Yochanan came to you as a prophet to show you the paths of righteousness, but you wouldn’t believe him.
 3Yet the tax collectors and prostitutes believed him, and flocked to him to be immersed by him.
 4And even when you saw that, you still didn’t change heart and believe him.’

-145. 1Now the Pharisees debated with Yeshua`, and pressed him for a sign from Heaven, because they would not accept his calling as a prophet without one.
+145. 1Now in Jerusalem, the Pharisees debated with Yeshua` among the Temple porticoes; they pressed him for a sign from Heaven, because they would not accept his calling as a prophet without one.
 2But Yeshua` sighed deeply, knowing that they would not accept him as a prophet even if they were given a sign from Heaven either.

 3So he said to them, ‘Why do people these days insist on a sign?
 Well, let me tell you, you’re not going to get one any time soon!’